jsericksk/This-Person-Does-Not-Exist/README.md

 ## Test on your device

-To test the app, download the APK available in the project releases.
+To test the app, download the APK available in the [releases](https://github.com/jsericksk/This-Person-Does-Not-Exist/releases).

 ## Libraries used